 Fortunately for me, I had no such luck.
 Yes, Safeway did have a wide variety of grill-ables that would have sufficed, but no skirt steak.

-My fallback, Plan B was to find a nice beef tri-tip which also meets my prerequisites but it also not to be found.
+My fallback, Plan B was to find a nice beef tri-tip that also meets my prerequisites but it also not to be found.
 Going into panic mode, I rifled through the remaining packages for anything that could salvage my concept of dinner.
 In reality, meat is just an excuse for me to buy avocados and justify making guacamole.
 At this point, anything that worked well with avocado would suffice.

 I find a pre-marinated beef cut labeled simply as “carne asada”.
 The ingredients and seasonings sound delicious so I decide to take a chance.